DannyDeutsch/classification-algorithms/README.md

-# Java implementation of C4.5 & Naïve Bayesian classifiers

-[Should explain how to compile/run the program]
+# How to compile and run program